How we program for your goals

 2. Activation First

-Not everybody uses their muscles equally well.
+Not everybody naturally uses the right muscles during movement.

 3. Start With Your Main Goal